Skip to header Skip to main content Skip to footer

 Art lighting up Stockholm

-Read about Nobel Week Lights, a free light art festival taking place in Stockholm during the darkest time of the year.
+Read about Nobel Week Lights, a free light festival taking place in Stockholm during the darkest time of the year.